 Egypt

-Explore the Wonders of this Enchanting Country
+Explore the Wonders

-the Beauty and Rich History of Egypt
+The Beauty and Rich History of Egypt

 Cairo is the capital and largest city of Egypt.
 It is also the largest city in the Middle East and the Arab World.